rmccrear/aws-practice/extra-projects/jupyter-with-pg.md

-Created...
+Goal: create a Jupyter notebook server that is available from the public web and can connect to a PostgreSQL database (on EC2) in a private subnet.

 * VPC
 * Two subnets - private and public
 * Internet Gateway
   * attach it to VPC
 * Route Table
   * name: public-jupyter-pg-rt
   * add route to Internet Gateway